Microsoft’s new Dynamics 365 services apply AI to finance and project operations

 Last, but not least, Sales and Sales Insights have gotten a revamp with manual and predictive forecasting features, in addition to the new engagement center.

-According to Microsoft, the forecasting is performed on patterns from customer relationship management data, including current and historical leads, won or lost opportunities, contacts, accounts, customer interactions such as emails and calls, and more data sources.
+According to Microsoft, the forecasting is performed on patterns from customer relationship management data, including current and historical leads, won or lost opportunities, contacts, accounts, customer interactions such as emails and calls, and other data sources.
 As for the engagement center, it provides guidance and AI-imbued tools that help triage, research, and engage leads and opportunities with queues to take action on tasks based on built-in predictive scoring.

 The enhancements follow the introduction in Dynamics 365 of chatbots designed to field customer service queries, as well as Attract and Onboard, which target different parts of the recruiting and hiring process.
 Microsoft recently introduced a series of solutions for the workplace, including enterprise Cortana skills and Microsoft’s first HoloLens-powered augmented reality experiences for the workplace.
 And in September it rolled out Dynamics 365 Connected Store, which taps a combination of computer vision, cameras, and internet of things sensors to track customers inside stores and personalize recommendations based on their browsing and buying behavioral data.